SYKflyingintheSKY/Detecting-Hacking-Activities-with-Stactic-Data/README.md

 For the data visualisations: use only Matplotlib packages. <br>
 Excessive usage of Pandas for data processing is discouraged.

-# Points which can be improved
+# Points which could have been improved
 * Task 2.2: Creating a custom Transformer for the column “POLI” so that the types of policy, [“norm”, “btch”, “idle”, “fifo”, “rr”, “0”, “-”], can be mapped to the following numbers, [0, 1, 2, 3, 4, 5, 6] - Creating a custom Transform class inheriting from the PySpark ML Transformer, HasInputCol, HasOutputCol, DefaultParamsReadable, DefaultParamsWritable class, so that it can be included in the ML Pipeline in the next step.
 The class should allow users to specify the inputCol, outputCol, originalValues, and newValues parameters when initiating the object.

 * Task 2.3: